Conversational AI Quality

 The issue is not the questions.
 It is the format.
 Surveys cannot probe.
 A conversation can.

-Interval 360 replaces the static survey with a structured conversation guided by AI.
+Interval 360 replaces the static survey with a structured conversation guided by AI — producing richer, more specific feedback with less burden on the rater.

 Traditional Survey